roaddan/dir-00-64tass-src/README.md

 ===========================================
 Those files where created to experiment assembly programming for the Commodore 64 and Vic20 using a simple text editor and the make utility.

-The 64tass cross assembler was chosen for its similarity with the Turbo-Macro-Pro assembler running on cbm64 machines.
+The 64tass cross assembler was chosen for its similarity with the Turbo-Macro-Pro assembler running under the CBM64 machines.

 The "makefile" is structured by variables in it's header for the MACOS 10.15.7 environment and uses the Vice emulator to create the *.d64 disk image and to run the program.